flrs/visavail/README.md

 <br>

 # 7. Contribution
-We are happy about any contribution or feedback.
+We welcome any contribution or feedback.
 Please let us know about your comments via the Issues tab on [GitHub](https://github.com/flrs/visavail/issues).

 <br>